jhnphm/netsketch/blag.md

 referencing the former index.
 All tile indexes to the undone paintstroke have to be updated to account for the removed paintstroke.

+### Panning (2020-08-19)

+Turns out panning is a bit more difficult than envisioned.
+To smoothly pan we must redraw the canvas while panning with a transform.
+Options are actually redrawing the canvas, which would be prohibitively slow if reloaded from the network, redrawing from a local tile cache of the canvas, or panning an image snapshot.
+Canvas `putImage`, however, is prohibitively slow.
+We can cache the canvas onto another canvas and draw from there, using drawImage which is faster.
+However I'm going to redo the backend and implement a local tile cache, as this will be needed as drawings get more complex.